What is Weavr?

 Who are the members of the Weavr consortium?

-The Weavr consortium is formed of six organisations:
+The Weavr consortium is formed of seven organisations: